 Among the new features introduced in iOS 12 are some new gestures for iPad.
 It wasn't mentioned on stage (at least we don't recall seeing it), but Apple is bringing iPhone X-esque gestures to its tablet with the latest iOS update.

-As with all of Apple’s software updates, macOS Mojave includes a number of privacy and security enhancements.
+As with all of Apple's major software updates, macOS Mojave includes a number of privacy and security enhancements.
 Among them is a new feature called Intelligent Tracking Prevention, which essentially makes it more difficult for data companies to track users.

 Apple unveiled a new Mac App Store in macOS Mojave.
 The update, the first for the MAS since it was first launched, should be more useful to use.
 A lot of the features are coming over from the iOS App Store.